The BODY Captive in Servitude

 Narrative of the Life of Frederick Douglass, an American Slave by Frederick Douglass

 Reading Frederick Douglass’s Narrative made my problems pale by comparison.
 His first person experience enriched my understanding of the evils mankind both endures and inflicts on it’s own.
 America is young compared to all who inhabit the same Earth.
 We are a unique kind of nation, and the Transatlantic Slave Trade was a unique kind of evil.
 The idea that so many nations contributed to the organized dominance over one kind of people, turning free men, women and children into property, is heartless and barbaric.
-But It ‘s not JUST a systemic American problem.
-It’s a human problem.
+But It ‘s not just a systemic AMERICAN problem.
+It’s a worldwide HUMAN problem.

 YESTERDAY.
 TODAY.
 TOMORROW.